NEAF LAB

 From Genes to Behavior in Health and Disease

-The melody of a bird’s song, the rhythmic flow of words in another language, or the sound of our own names -each learned auditory stimulus carries profound meaning, shaping how we interpret and respond to the world around us.
+The melody of a bird's song, the rhythmic flow of words in another language, the sound of our own name- each learned auditory stimulus carries profound meaning, shaping how we interpret and respond to the world around us.
 Our auditory system seamlessly discriminates and identifies sounds for comprehension – allowing us to understand the meanings of specific sounds.
-But how does the auditory system distinguish significant sounds from the insignificant?
-How do we encode learned auditory information?
-And how are cortical and subcortical auditory regions re-tuned through experience?
+How does the auditory brain distinguish the significant sound from the insignificant?
+How do we encode learned sounds, and how are auditory circuits re-tuned through experience or derailed by it?

 News from NEAF Lab